Hi, I'm Abel!

 Founder of Muso’s Mind Music School, piano teacher, and lifelong learner of how the brain really learns best.

 Like many kids, I grew up learning classical piano the typical traditional way: exam after exam, year after year throughout my primary school years.
-But over time, the rigid narrow approach drained the joy out of learning music.
+But over time the rigid, narrow approach drained the joy out of learning music.
 I avoided practice.
 I nearly quit altogether.
 To this day, I’m grateful to my piano teacher for trying to reignite my passion by branching out from exam-focused lessons.
-It ultimately took me 2.5 years just to push through Grade 8 exam, and by the end of it the spark had almost gone out.
+It ultimately took me two and a half years just to push through my Grade 8 exam, and by the end of it the spark had almost gone out.

 It wasn’t until I joined senior music in high school.
 I started collaborating with other musos, playing in bands exploring genres like jazz, pop, and rock, and diving into music tech.
 I had learned to enjoy music again, see it in a completely different light, then I realised I wasn’t just playing anymore — I was thinking musically.
 And loving it.

-Everything changed when I started teaching piano on the side while studying neuroscience at Melbourne Uni.
-By day, I was learning the deep insights into the brain science behind effective meaningful learning.
-By night, I was helping students apply those ideas through music.
+Everything changed when I started teaching piano on the side while studying neuroscience at the University of Melbourne.
+Through my studies, I was learning deep insights into the science behind effective learning methods and through my teaching, I was helping students better understand piano by applying these methods.

 That’s when it all clicked.